amartinnez/Gephitter/README.md

  	     	    USER          Twitter user ScreenName.
 Generate a GEXF file with the filtered net of this user

- If you want to quit the program without losing collected tweets, press: q and Enter Key.
+ If you want to quit the program without losing collected tweets, please press "q and Enter Key".